Jude

 O U T L I N E

 Apostasy and Apathy.
-An apostate is one who professes to have a knowledge and faith in God and His testimony, and then turns their back on it.
+An apostate is one who professes to have a knowledge and faith in God and His testimony, and then turns away from it.
 Such a person can never be saved (Hebrews 6:4-6).
 This does not mean that a person can lose their salvation, but that they never had saving faith to begin with.
 A great deal of confusion comes in if we don’t understand what an apostate is, and what a backslider is.
 A backslider is one with real faith but who gets off the path and goes into sin.
 Their eternal destiny is secure, but their life may end up being a loss for Christ.
 Hebrews, 2 Peter, and Jude take up the subject of apostasy at length.
-What if I have real faith?
-Is there nothing in those scriptures for my heart and conscience?
-Of course.
+If the reader has real faith, is there nothing in those scriptures for their heart and conscience?
+Yes, all scripture is profitable.
 Along with actual apostasy is the spirit of apostasy, or apathy.
-We are warned that the same spirit and principle that actual apostates operate on can infect those who are true believers.
+We are warned that the same spirit and principle that apostates manifest can affect those who are true believers.

 Gnosticism.